 These "Juvenile Drama" sheets were very popular, and other printers soon got in on the act.
 Furthermore the production of these sheets of characters were soon accompanied by cut-outs that could be assembled into a miniature theatre for the figures to perform in.
 And by 1812 toy theatres were all the rage, and indeed have remained popular ever since.
 In the early days, a child had to glue the carefully trimmed out pieces onto card themselves, but later toy theatres came already created in cardboard with only some minor assembly to be done before a first performance was possible.

 So then, by the time MR James was a boy, these paper and card theatres were a long established staple of the toybox.
-And much like today, they came in a variety of forms, from expensive ones with wooden theatres and real curtains, to cheap kits all of paper or card.
+And much like today, they came in a variety of forms, from expensive ones with wooden theatres and real curtains, to cheap kits of just printed paper or card.
 Now I soon discovered that the traditional Punch and Judy show had been a popular subject for Victorian and Edwardian toy theatres, partly down to this particular species of puppet drama enjoying its heyday then, but also because a paper Punch and Judy show required only a small tent rather than a complicated theatre and featured a small cast of characters.
 And hence a whole show could be cheaply produced on one sheet of paper or cardboard.
 The downside of this for our investigation was that as Punch and Judy toy theatres were usually of the cheaper variety, and so there are fewer of them surviving from the late 1800s to hunt through for James' Ghost.

 Now while James does not supply us with many details of his cardboard theatre, his description of the Ghost itself certainly helped to narrow the field.
 And indeed many surviving examples of card Punch and Judy shows were eliminated straight away as they didn't contain the Ghost character at all.
 And the remaining examples did not feature a phantom with an unusually thin head.
 Even allowing for later sets, on the grounds that prints were often reused many times down the years and even pirated by rival printers, finding a thin headed ghost proved difficult.
 Indeed I feared that the set that had made such an impression upon James was now lost to us.